Charlottesville suspect set to face court hearing

 - Fallout continues over Trump remarks

-Charlottesville, Virginia (CNN)The man suspected of killing a woman as he allegedly mowed down a group of counterprotesters at a white supremacist rally in Virginia is set to appear Monday in court via video link.
+Charlottesville, Virginia (CNN)James Alex Fields Jr., the man suspected of killing a woman as he allegedly mowed down a group of counterprotesters at a white supremacist rally in Virginia, is set to appear Monday in court via video link.

-James Alex Fields Jr., 20, is accused of driving his car into a crowd of people, killing Heather Heyer, a 32-year-old paralegal, who was protesting the "Unite the Right" march on Saturday.
+Fields, 20, is accused of driving his car into a crowd of people, killing Heather Heyer, a 32-year-old paralegal, who was protesting the "Unite the Right" march on Saturday.

 Fields is being held on suspicion of second-degree murder, malicious wounding and failure to stop in an accident that resulted in death.
 It is unclear whether he has an attorney.